Algoma |

 |

-There are several beautiful drives including County Road E between Phelps and Land O' Lakes, County Road K between Phelps and Conover, and Highway 17 towards Upper Michigan.
-All of our lakes also provide beautiful color viewing by boat or from shore! https://www.phelpswi.us/ |
+There are several beautiful drives, including County Road E between Phelps and Land O' Lakes, County Road K between Phelps and Conover, and Highway 17 towards Upper Michigan.
+Additionally, all of our lakes also provide beautiful color viewing by boat or from shore.
+Bars and restaurants located on lakes with excellent viewing include Great Escape Bar, Dublin's Mimosas, Phelps Hillside Restaurant, and Sunrise Lodge.
+Stop by the Phelps Chamber of Commerce and pick up a Scenic Rides map with the best routes to check out! https://www.phelpswi.us/ |

 Phillips & Southern Price County |